aintnoBaka7227/Distributed_Systems/README.md

 - isEmpty
 - quit

-## Automation Testing:
-- Automation test scripts are done with JUnit 5.
-Since automated test scripts are created with Maven and JUnit 5 using IntelliJ IDEA, it is recommended to use IntelliJ IDEA to run the test scripts.
-- Navigate to the run button in the top right corner of the IDE or the first button in the bottom left corner of the IDE.
-Select the "current file" option and click the button to run the tests.

 ## Notes
-- If the registry is not on PATH, use its absolute path from your JDK bin folder.
 - Ensure only one registry is running on port 1099.
-- If you change package or class names, update the java -cp commands accordingly.
+- If you change package or class names, update the Makefile accordingly.
+- If you change the port number, update CalculatorServer.java and CalculatorClient.java accordingly.

 ## Troubleshooting:
 - ConnectionException:Connection refused: start the server first before running the client.
-- Port number 1099 already in use: using another port (modify scripts) or kill the running process.
+- Port number 1099 already in use: using another port (modify scripts) or release port 1099.